Man killed, 5 wounded in shooting at Laguna Woods church; suspect in custody

 "I'd like to extend my thoughts and prayers to the victims, their families, and the entire City of Laguna Woods.
 Home to a close-knit community mostly of retirees, it is almost unthinkable that one of the safest places in the country would be hit by the specter of gun violence," he said in part.
 "We should refuse to accept these tragedies as the new normal in our schools, our houses of worship, or anywhere."

-Congressman Adam Schiff, who commented on gun control following a fatal shooting at Grand Central Market in Downtown Los Angeles on Saturday, released another statement Sunday:
+U.S. Rep Adam Schiff (D-Burbank), who commented on gun control following a fatal shooting at Grand Central Market in Downtown Los Angeles on Saturday, released another statement Sunday:

 "It is horrifying to be grieving yet another tragic shooting in just 72 hours -- another weekend in America defined by senseless violence," Schiff wrote.
 "I will never accept this bloodshed as unavoidable.
 It can be stopped.
 But as we've seen over the past few days, months and years, unless we take immediate action on gun safety measures, history will repeat itself.
 Again and again.
 Enough is enough.
 We must act."